wennergr/vanta-mcp-server/README.md

 - View essential employee information like names, email addresses, employment status, and compliance task progress
 - Optimized responses with filtered data to reduce payload size for better performance

+### Group Management

+- List all organizational groups and teams in your Vanta account
+- Access group information including names, descriptions, and member counts
+- Get detailed membership lists for specific groups to understand team composition
+- Manage access controls and permissions based on group membership for compliance purposes

 ### Multi-Region Support

 - US, EU, and AUS regions with region-specific API endpoints